kevaschmim/IAC-Azure-WebApp/README.md

 7. Clicking on (or **curl**ing) the **web_app_dns** endpoint should show the desired result for the current UTC date.

-## Methodology explaination
+## Methodology

-Like any good new tech project starts, I began by googling the items needed.
+Like any good new project starts, I began by googling the items needed.
 I knew there would be a basic web app template I could use somewhere, and found one pretty quickly.

 After following the first tutorial link to deploy the basic web app I worked my way through the criteria to add the necessary components.
 Originally the source control of the web app was using the **node.js** template I linked below, and because I knew it would be needed to be edited I forked it into my repositories and worked on the **index.js** from there.
 I realized I could keep the same files all in one repo so I ported them over to this one so the terraform deployment and source files for the web app could be updated in the same place.

  To get the correct UTC date I made sure to use the **.getUTC[time]** of each part of the date objects.
 To double check I was getting the UTC time and not my own time I also added the hour and minutes to output.
 I left it commented out in the **index.js** if you're interested in trying that out, otherwise it will output per the requirements.

  I kept the random number generator in to make sure each run was uniquely named so there were no conflicts if one wanted to spin up a few instances.

-## Known issues

-- I tried to get the web-app's site_config **scm_type** set to "Local Git" but it does not seem to play nice with the Free Tier SKU.
-As it is set up now it will default to "External Git" and reference this repo.

 ## Future Enhancements